- Full-day Game of Thrones and Giant’s Causeway tour from Belfast

 While the location hasn’t been used in Game of Thrones, the site is the Causeway Coast’s showpiece, and it’s well worth visiting while in the area.
 Walk around admiring the hexagonal rock columns and gaze out at the crashing waves along the dramatic coastline.

-Board your coach and travel back to Belfast, making one last stop at Downhill Strand – a place that featured as Dragonstone during the burning of the Seven Idols of Westeros.
-Your tour then finishes in the early evening in the center of Belfast.
+Board your coach and travel back to Belfast, your tour then finishes in the early evening in the center of Belfast.